int128/kubelogin/README.md

 - [Getting Started with Google Identity Platform](docs/google.md)
 - [Team Operation](docs/team_ops.md)

+If you are using other platforms, please contribute documents via pull requests.

 ## Configuration

+This document is for the development version.
+If you are looking for a specific version, see [the release tags](https://github.com/int128/kubelogin/tags).

-This supports the following options.
+Kubelogin supports the following options.

 ```
   kubelogin [OPTIONS]